Parts of Speech

 Interjections

-Interjections (also called exclamations) are words that show people's emotions and show their reactions to events and situations.
+Interjections (also called exclamations) are words that show people's emotions and reactions to events and situations.
 We have different types of interjections, such as interjections of greeting, joy, surprise, sorrow, understanding, etc. Here are some examples:

 • oh